 It isn’t uncommon for one of our users to call us up and ask for help.
-To be honest, there have even been times when I will help a client at their site to get them up and running.
+There have even been times when I will help a client at their site to get them up and running, along with follow-up information.
 In the past two years of working in this industry, I have noticed one major theme among every person (myself included) when it comes to screening for potential investments – we are all far too selective.

 What do I mean by that?

-Well, when we go in to start building a screen we all have the idea of the “perfect” company.
-This shrunken world view is just our individual preferences, but it can minimize our potential to make good investments.
+Well, when we go in to start building a screen, we all have the idea of the “perfect” company.
+This shrunken worldview is just our individual preferences, but it can minimize our potential to make good investments.
 We go in and build these long screeners that are typically not very complex, eliminating far too many companies from the investable universe and shrinking our opportunities.
 Screens like this become common –

-There are nine total lines in this screener; so the question becomes how many stocks do you think this screener returns?
+There are nine total lines in this screener, so the question becomes, how many stocks do you think this screener returns?

 On the flip side, we have built a screen in which most long-term investors would have an interest.
-They have a high Piotroski score, low Beneish score, affordable closing price, high Value score, high volume, offer dividends, are making money, increased in price over the past year, and are not in volatile industries.
+They have a high Piotroski score, low Beneish score, affordable closing price, high-Value score, high volume, offer dividends, are making money, increased in price over the past year, and are not in volatile industries.
 It appears that these companies are solid picks, but how does it perform over the past few years?

-What did we get rid of, why?
+What did we get rid of and why?